Skip advert

 Advertisement - Article continues below

-When we drove the Polestar 4, we saw a predicted real-world range of 369 miles for the Single motor car, and 342 miles for the Dual motor.
-This high real-world range is in part down to the car's smooth surfaces, flush-fitting door handles, aerodynamic wheels and shallow windscreen rake which contributes to the overall sleek shape of the car.
+When we drove the Polestar 4, we saw a real-world range of 369 miles for the Long range Single motor car, and 342 miles for the Long range Dual motor.
+This high real-world range is in part down to the car's smooth surfaces, flush-fitting door handles, aerodynamic wheels and the shallow rake of the windscreen, which contribute to the wind-cheating shape of the car.

-Official efficiency figures provided by Polestar claim Single motor cars can return 3.4 miles per kWh while Dual motor cars will offer 2.8kWh.
-This has the potential to be improved over time, as the Polestar 4 should receive at least four over-the-air updates throughout the course of a year, boosting efficiency and range.
+Official efficiency figures claim single-motor cars can return 3.4 miles per kWh, while dual-motor cars offer 2.8kWh.
+This has the potential to be improved over time, because the Polestar 4 should receive at least four over-the-air updates throughout the course of a year, boosting efficiency and range.

-When it comes to topping up the battery, the 94kWh battery can charge at a maximum speed of 200kW, replenishing the battery from 10 to 80 per cent in 30 minutes.
-This isn’t as quick as some of its rivals, but it’s not far behind.
-If you’re using a home wallbox charger, be prepared for a longer wait.
-22kW AC charging is offered and a 0-100 per cent recharge will take roughly 5.5 hours at this speed, or 11 hours when charging at 11kW.
+When it comes to topping up the battery, the 94kWh pack can charge at a maximum speed of 200kW, getting from 10 to 80 per cent in 30 minutes.
+This isn’t as quick as some of the 4’s rivals, but it’s not far behind.
+If you’re using a home wallbox charger, be prepared for a longer wait; 22kW AC charging is offered and a 0-100 per cent recharge will take roughly 5.5 hours, 11 hours when charging at 11kW, or around 14 hours from a 7.4kW unit.

 Running costs & insurance